 Primary Landing Page

-Academics should have a definite research plan.
-The main aim should be preparing an article to be submitted to a reputable academic journal.
+The primary aim of the visit should be to prepare an article for submission to a reputable academic journal.
+Therefore, visitors are expected to have a clear plan for a research paper to be refined during their stay.
 Work on textbooks or other types of manuscripts may also be considered.
-We expect visitors to be already involved in an ongoing research project.
-In most cases, the visit is used primarily for writing up the results/completing analysis (including writing up the results of a PhD thesis), discussing the work with other academics (either Indonesian or subject area specialists), giving at least one seminar, and preparing an article for final publication.
-While visiting the ANU Indonesia Project, the visitor will be provided access to the collection of ANU libraries, computer facilities and ANU public seminars.
+We expect visitors to already be engaged in ongoing research and writing projects.
+In many cases, the visit is used primarily for writing up the results/completing analysis (including writing up the results of a PhD thesis), discussing the work with other academics (either Indonesian or subject area specialists), giving at least one seminar, and preparing an article for final publication.
+While visiting the Project, the visitor will be provided with access to the collection of ANU libraries, computer facilities and ANU public seminars.
 Most visitors also use the visit as an opportunity to meet ANU researchers who work on Indonesia and other East Asia regions.
-The ANU has the highest concentration of researchers in this area.
+Currently, the ANU has the highest concentration of researchers working in this area.

 Period of visit

-The program provides support for a4 week stay in Canberra.
+The program provides support for a period of 4 weeks.
 Shorter visits are not encouraged.
-A joint arrangement with another funding source/agency may support longer visits.
+Longer visits may be supported as part of a joint arrangement with another funding source/agency.

 Possible dates for a visit